 Donning pads.
 Strapping on helmets.
 Hearing the roar as they sprinted into the stadium.
 The hits.
 The fumbles and bumbles.

 "Remember there were three of us saying 'Let's all just get on Amanda,' but no one could take her down," one girl says.
 Another chimes in, "One girl got hit so hard her helmet flew off."
 A third adds, "It is sooo fun."

 For these young women and their moms, the risk of injury is overblown.

 "The car ride to the game is more dangerous," said Lori Walsh, Caitlin's mother.

-Girls get hurt cheerleading and playing soccer and basketball.
-They asked, why not ban those sports, too?
+Girls get hurt cheerleading and playing soccer and basketball, they say, so why not ban those sports, too?

-They also note that Florida allows girls to play on boys' high school football teams.
-Several female kickers have played, as well as a girl who substituted at quarterback in the neighboring county.
+They also note that Florida allows girls to play on boys' high school football teams, including several female kickers and a girl who substituted at quarterback in the neighboring county.